FirstLegoLeague/displaySystem/readme.md

 So, the control window.
 To open it, press `c`

 The control window shows buttons for all commands that the modules have.
+There are also input fields if the commands can take arguments.
 Try and use this to display the time or the clock (for instance in the [online version](http://firstlegoleague.github.io/displaySystem/)).

 ### Using as a video overlay system